Christmas and New Year opening hours and pay dates

 On this page

-We all have a role to play in preventing violence and harm from happening in the first place.
-This involves addressing long-term root causes of inter-generational harm through greater scale and cohesion of activities.
+We all have a role to play in supporting wellbeing and preventing violence and harm.
+This involves addressing the long-term causes of inter-generational harm through greater scale and connection of activities.

 More about Te Aorerekura